Paths, Ends and The Separation Problem for Infinite Graphs: The Separation problem

 We claim that the infinite connected component of $G\smallsetminus E$ that contains $V_i$ equals the one that contains $V_j$ if and only if there is a path within $G[U]$ that visits no edge from $E$, and that joins some vertex in $V_i$ to some vertex in $V_j$.
 The backward implication is obvious.
 For the forward implication, suppose that $V_i$ and $V_j$ lie in the same connected component of $G\smallsetminus E$.
 Then there is a path $p$ in $G$ whose initial vertex is in $V_i$, whose final vertex is in $V_j$, and which visits no edge from $E$.
 Some segments of $p$ may escape from the graph $G[U\smallsetminus E]$ through a vertex in $V$, and then enter again to $G[U\smallsetminus E]$ through another vertex in $V$.
 Condition (3) in the definition of $U$ ensures that we can replace these segments by segments completely contained in $G[U\smallsetminus E]$.
 After replacing all these segments, we end up with a path with the same initial and final vertex as $p$, but contained in $G[U\smallsetminus E]$.
 This shows the forward implication.

-Finally, we define an equivalence relation $\sim$ in $\{1,\dots,k\}$ as follows: $i\sim j$ when there is a path in $G[U]$ that visits no edge from $E$, and that joins some vertex in $V_i$ to some vertex in $V_j$.
+Define an equivalence relation $\sim$ in $\{1,\dots,k\}$ as follows: $i\sim j$ when there is a path in $G[U]$ that visits no edge from $E$, and that joins some vertex in $V_i$ to some vertex in $V_j$.
 This relation is computable because $G[U]$ is a finite graph, and we can compute the number of equivalence classes of $\sim$.
-The paragraph above shows that this number equals $\comp_G(E)$.
-This finishes our computation. \end{proof}
+The previous paragraph shows that this number equals $\comp_G(E)$. \end{proof}

-A direct consequence of this result is that for each graph $G$ there is an algorithm that computes $\comp_{G}(E)$ for any given $E$, and thus both $\sep{G}$ and $\sepmax{G}$ are (non-uniformly) decidable sets.